A Deep Learning-Based Method for Power System Resilience Evaluation: Methodology

-It is important to note that because the unweighted resilience ranges between 0 and 1 and all factors are positive, larger socio-economic and demographic factors result in smaller values of weighted resilience, indicating a less resilient system.
-This approach underscores the principle that regions with more socially vulnerable people are less resilient.
-Additionally, the weighting factors reflect human consideration of different population groups.
-If necessary, the weighting method can be adapted to emphasize the welfare of specific population groups, as demonstrated in case study A.
+Because the unweighted resilience values range from 0 to 1 and all socio-economic and demographic factors are positive, larger vulnerability factors yield smaller weighted resilience values, reflecting the reduced adaptive capacity of more vulnerable regions.
+This formulation aligns with the principle that areas with higher social vulnerability tend to experience greater difficulty in coping with disruptions.
+The weighting mechanism also provides flexibility for policy-oriented analysis: Decision-makers can adjust or prioritize specific factors to emphasize the welfare of particular population groups, as demonstrated in Case Study~B.